becalvert/MyDog/README.md

 Instructions to get working locally are here [Developer Set-up Instructions](docs/DeveloperSetUp.md)

-## Functional and Technical Overview

-Details of this can be found here - [Functional and Technical Overview](./docs/FunctionalTechnicalOverview.md)

 ## Future Enhancements
 * Seeding of the category DB
 * Screen access